 In addition to tobacco and alcohol, age and eating habits can influence your risk as well.
 Most oral cancers occur in people over the age of 40, and a diet that is deficient in fruits and vegetables can make it easier to contract.
 Keep in mind sun exposure can cause cancer on the lips.
 More recently, there has been a rise in a subset of oral cancers associated with the sexually transmitted human papillomavirus (HPV 16).

-Oral Cancer Screening and Treatment
+Oral Cancer Early Screening and Treatment

 Oral cancer examinations by your dentist are quick, painless and crucial to detecting it in its early stages.
 The American Dental Association (ADA) explains that during a routine checkup of your teeth and gums, your dentist also visually checks your lips and face for signs of spreading beyond your mouth.
 He or she may also palpate the neck and jaw area, and examine both the top and underside of your tongue.
 These oral cancer screenings should be done every six months.